-Covered Service expenses will include ambulance services for local ground transportation and treatment provided as part of the ambulance service:
+Covered Service and supply expenses will include ambulance services for local ground transportation and treatment provided as part of the ambulance service:

-- 1. To the nearest hospital that can provide services appropriate to the Member's illness or injury, in cases of emergency. - 2.
+- 1. To the nearest Hospital that can provide services appropriate to the Member's illness or injury, in cases of emergency. - 2.
 To the nearest neonatal special care unit for newborn infants for treatment of illnesses, injuries, congenital birth defects, or complications of premature birth that require that level of care. - 3.
-Transportation between hospitals when approved by Ambetter from Coordinated Care.
+Transportation between Hospitals or between a Hospital and skilled nursing or Rehabilitation Facility when Authorized by Ambetter from Coordinated Care.